pypy/pypy/pypy/doc/interpreter.rst

               6 BINARY_ADD
               7 RETURN_VALUE

-CPython as well as PyPy are stack-based virtual machines, i.e. they don't have registers but put object to and pull objects from a stack.
-The bytecode interpreter is only responsible for implementing control flow and putting and pulling black box objects to and from this value stack.
+CPython and PyPy are stack-based virtual machines, i.e. they don't have registers but instead push object to and pull objects from a stack.
+The bytecode interpreter is only responsible for implementing control flow and pushing and pulling black box objects to and from this value stack.
 The bytecode interpreter does not know how to perform operations on those black box (`wrapped`_) objects for which it delegates to the `object